 Types of Antenna array?

-The various types of the antenna array are broadside array, end-fire array, etc. The broadside array is a type of antenna array where maximum radiation of the antenna is produced normal to the axis of the array.
+The various types of antenna arrays are broadside arrays, end-fire arrays, etc. The broadside array is a type of antenna array where the maximum radiation of the antenna is produced normally to the axis of the array.
 Similarly, the end-fire array is a type of antenna array where maximum radiation is along the axis of the array.

 Radiation pattern in AntennaThe radiation pattern is very important in the antenna.
 The radiation pattern is defined as a graphical or mathematical representation of average power density as a function of space coordinates.
 It is of various types.
-They are termed as directional radiation pattern, isotropic radiation pattern, omnidirectional radiation pattern, etc.
+They are termed directional radiation patterns, isotropic radiation patterns, omnidirectional radiation patterns, etc.

-In isotropic radiation pattern, the radiation is equally distributed in all directions.
-Similarly, in directional radiation pattern, the antenna having more radiation is in a certain direction than other directions.
+In an isotropic radiation pattern, the radiation is equally distributed in all directions.
+Similarly, in a directional radiation pattern, the antenna has more radiation is in a certain direction than in other directions.
 And, an omnidirectional radiation pattern, the radiation of an antenna is only in one direction.

 Theorems related to Antenna propagationThere are various theorems related to antenna propagation.

-2. Maximum power transfer theorem- Here, when the impedance is equal to the conjugate impedance seen looking back to the source than antenna transmits or absorbs the maximum power.
+2. Maximum power transfer theorem- Here, when the impedance is equal to the conjugate impedance seen looking back to the source then the antenna transmits or absorbs the maximum power.